katherine-huang/personal_web/content/authors/admin/_index.md

 highlight_name: true
 ---

-🏖️ *I am moving to the Bay Area this year as a visiting student researcher at Stanford University.
+🏖️ *I am moving to the Bay Area this year as a visiting student at Stanford University, working with [Dr. Nick Haber](https://ed.stanford.edu/faculty/nhaber).
 Feel free to reach out if you are interested in collaborating!*

 Hi there!
 This is Xiaoshan.
 I have a background of Educational Psychology, and I am currently a Ph.D. candidate in Learning Sciences at McGill University in [Quebec](https://en.wikipedia.org/wiki/Quebec), Canada.